JamesLTaylor/QuantSA/Documentation/pages/home/home_expose_to_excel.md

 * Data types handled natively by ExcelDNA.
 Examples are doubles, strings and booleans.
 * Data types for which a converter has been written.
 The converters can be implemented anywhere in the QuantSA.Excel.Functions assembly or in a Plug In assembly.
 Converters are any classes that implement `IInputConverter` or `IOutputConverter` from `QuantSA.Excel.Shared`.
-* All other types that are handled in Excel as references with their instances stored on a global object map in QuantSA.
+* All other types are handled in Excel as references with their instances stored on a global object map in QuantSA.